EdenWise/hjcrc/HJCSIC.md

 The battle in heaven produces a selfish splitting of safety.
 The saved (ignorant or known) have a protective buffer.
 This buffer causes a general conservatism and when in danger conservatisms grows into artifice.
 The saved feel it is more about avoiding the Jews than to listening to those that need it the most, the poor.
 We are all from Eden.
 The people of Eden, bound to nature, see conservatisms as selfish and artifices as dangerous.
 Our realities are surrounded in fear.
 People are being forced to be saved.
 Flood push people to be selfish/heaven.
 After 4100 years of them a general behavior of self-positioning exists.

+[^Judeo-Christian-Definition]: I refrain from calling the Judeo-Christian system a religion because the common definition of religion usually involves spirituality with an ethereal god or gods.
 [^HECSBAV3]: [History of Egypt, Chaldea, Syria, Babylonia, and Assyria, Vol. 3](https://www.gutenberg.org/files/17323/17323-h/17323-h.htm).
 On Librivox [Part 5](https://librivox.org/history-of-egypt-chaldea-syria-babylonia-and-assyria-vol-3-by-gaston-maspero/) in Volume 3 tells the original flood story.
 [^definition-divine]: I am using the definition of divining as: creating good (and consequence evil)... passionate about favoring things (particularly people).
 The Bible talks about this early in Genesis 2:9.
 Merriam-Webster of it says: of, relating to, or proceeding directly from God or a god.
 ^[definition-revisionistic]: [Wiktionary](https://en.wiktionary.org/wiki/revisionistic)